Efficient Symbolic Execution of Software under Fault Attacks: Experiments

 \subsection{Evaluation Method}

-We have experimentally compared our method and the baseline with the state-of-the-art (BINSEC~\cite{ESOP23}) while bounding the number of faults injected during each program execution.
-We set a 120-minute timeout per program.
-Our experiments were conducted on a computer with a 4.7 GHz AMD R9 7900X CPU and 64 GB of RAM running the Ubuntu 18.04 LTS Linux system.

-The experiments were designed to answer the following questions: \begin{itemize} \item Is our fault modeling more effective compared to the prior work, allowing us to detect previously missed assertion violations? \item Is our new redundancy pruning technique effective in reducing the computational cost of the symbolic execution algorithm? \end{itemize} In the remainder of this section, we present the experimental results we obtained to answer these two questions.
+The experiments were designed to answer the following questions: \begin{itemize} \item Is our fault modeling technique more effective than the current state-of-the-art, thus allowing us to detect more real violations and fewer bogus violations? \item Is our new pruning technique effective in reducing the overall computational cost of the symbolic execution based fault analysis? \end{itemize}

+To evaluate the quality of our fault modeling technique, we compared it with the existing method on all benchmark programs.
+We set the maximum execution depth to 50 when exploring a single symbolic path for the benchmarks in \textit{bitvector (unbounded)} to bound the execution of unbounded loops.
+The only exceptions are for programs \textit{soft\_float\_3.c.cil.c} and \textit{soft\_float\_3a.c.cil.c}, where we lowered the maximum depth to 30.
+This is because the two programs are more complex than others: the baseline method in KLEE cannot finish analyzing them when the execution depth is too large.

+Our experiments were conducted on a computer with a 4.7 GHz AMD R9 7900X CPU and 32 GB of RAM running the Ubuntu 22.04 LTS Linux system.
+We set a 90-minute timeout per program.
+In the remainder of this section, we present the experimental results obtained to answer these questions.